Tianscar/docs/README.md

 # docs
-The repository to put my library docs.
+The repo to put my library docs.